Nine of the Best Props to Add Impact to Your Presentation

 A picture is worth a thousand words and a video is worth ten thousand.
 Most people tend to recall things in pictures.
 Using pictures or videos in your speech adds another layer and a greater opportunity for your speech to be memorable.
 This is also one of the simplest and most effective prop that can be used.

-To add more layers, if your picture involves written words, try using a slightly difficult to read font.
-Daniel Oppenheimer, an associate professor of psychology, carried out research and found that texts written in hard to read fonts are usually remembered more than generic fonts.
+To add more layers, if your picture involves written words, try using a slightly difficult-to-read font.
+Daniel Oppenheimer, an associate professor of psychology, carried out research and found that texts written in hard-to-read fonts are usually remembered more than generic fonts.
 You can utilize this as part of your presentation especially if you’re using PowerPoint slides or a prop with words.

 3. Sounds

 Vocal variety when delivering a speech breaks the monotony and keeps the interest of your audience.
-Using a prop that make a sound adds even more variety and stimulates the auditory nerves to work harder to register another frequency.
+Using a prop that makes a sound adds even more variety and stimulates the auditory nerves to work harder to register another frequency.
 An unexpected noise can also elicit a physical response which involves your audience even more in your speech.

-Presiyan Vasilev in his 2013 winning Toastmaster world championship speech ‘Changed by a tyre’ used his voice to create a noise made by a broken jack.
+Presiyan Vasilev in his 2013 winning Toastmasters world championship speech ‘Changed by a tyre’ used his voice to create a noise made by a broken jack.
 Changing the tonality of your voice does not exactly qualify as a prop.
 This speech shows how it adds value.

 Try making a sudden or unexpected noise and observe the reactions of others.
 Sounds can also extend to an unseen prop that may provide background music and help to create an atmosphere for your speech.
 Imagine a movie trailer without music and the difference is quite startling.
 Practice your speech with an appropriate background music track and experience the difference music can make.